Gold we buy

 - Anything you do not own or have the right to sell, identity and ownership checks apply to every transaction

-Watches, coins, medals, medallions and stamps are assessed individually rather than by metal weight.
+Watches, coins, medals, medallions and stamps are assessed individually rather than by metal weight, and where one is worth more than the metal in it we can pay above metal for it.
 Message us a photo before posting and we will tell you whether it is worth sending.

 Not sure?
 Send a photo first